Predicting Outcome of Indian Premier League (IPL) Matches Using Machine Learning: The Proposed Work

 The literature survey concluded that there was a need for a machine learning model which could predict the outcome of an IPL match before the game begins.
 Among all formats of cricket, Twenty20 format sees a lot of turnarounds in the momentum of the game.
 An over can completely change a game.
 Hence, predicting an outcome for a Twenty20 game is quite a challenging task.
 Besides, developing a prediction model for a league which is wholly based on auction is another hurdle.
 IPL matches cannot be predicted simply by making use of statistics over historical data solely.
 Because of players going under auctions, the players are bound to change their teams; which is why the ongoing performance of every player must be taken into consideration while developing a prediction model.

 In sports, most of the prediction job is done using regression or classification tasks, both of which come under supervised learning.
-In simple terms, y = f(x) is a prediction model which is learned by the learning algorithm from a set of dataset: D = {((X\textsubscript{1},y\textsubscript{1}), (X\textsubscript{2},y\textsubscript{2}), (X\textsubscript{3},y\textsubscript{3}), ...
-(X\textsubscript{n},y\textsubscript{n}))}.
+In simple terms, $y = f(x)$ is a prediction model which is learned by the learning algorithm from a set of dataset: $ D = {((X\textsubscript{1},y\textsubscript{1}), (X\textsubscript{2},y\textsubscript{2}), (X\textsubscript{3},y\textsubscript{3}), ...
+(X\textsubscript{n},y\textsubscript{n}))} $.
 Based on the type of output (y) supervised learning is divided further into two categories, viz., regression, and classification.
 In Regression, the output is a continuous value; however, classification deals with discrete kind of output.
 For predicting continuous values, Linear Regression appeared to be quite effective, and for classification problems like predicting the outcome of matches or classifying players, learning algorithms like Naive Bayes, Logistic Regression, Neural Networks, Random Forests were found being used in most of the previous studies.

 In this work, the various factors that affect the outcome of a cricket match were analyzed, and it was observed that home team, away team, venue, toss winner, toss decision, home team weight, away team weight, influence the win probability of a team.
 The proposed prediction model makes use of multivariate Regression to calculate points of each player in the league and compute the overall strength of each team based on the past performance of the players who have appeared most for the team.